Lemoncode/redux-by-sample/07 SimpleApp_List/readme.md

     studentsData: StudentEntity[];

     constructor() {
-      // Let"s the mockdata whenever the singleton is instatiated
+      // Let's load the mock data whenever the singleton is instantiated
-      // and the play with the inmemory array this.studentsData = studentsMockData;
+      // and then play with the in-memory array this.studentsData = studentsMockData;

     }